Rugby league in Victoria: The modern code of rugby league

 In 1895, rugby football underwent a schism in England over the issues of expenses and payment to injured players.
 This led it to split into rugby union and rugby league.
 Luring professional sportsmen, the new code of rugby league arrived in Australia in 1907 and came to dominate the sporting scene in Queensland and New South Wales.
 However, it was not immediately introduced into Victoria, where Australian rules football's VFL, which paid players, was already increasingly popular.
 Rugby union, however, continued to be played in Victoria by a small number of amateurs.

 The 1914 Great Britain Lions tour of Australia and New Zealand included a match in Melbourne, the first rugby league game to be played in the state.
 The match between England and New South Wales drew 13,000 spectators.

-The Victorian Rugby League was running a rugby league premiership by the 1920s, and also selected a representative Victorian XIII to tour domestically.
+With club rugby union in Melbourne failing to returnafter World War One, in 1923 Queensland rugby league identity Harry Sunderland was instrumental in forming the Victorian Rugby League (VRL), a clubs competition and a representative Victorian XIII.
+Aided by experienced Australian Kangaroos and Eastern Suburbs (Sydney Roosters) player Harry Caples, in 1924 a selected Victorian XIII played Great Britain at Brunswick Street Oval in Fitzroy North (crowd 15,000) and made a tour of southern Queensland with matches against the representative teams of Brisbane, Ipswich and Toowoomba respectively.
+The city's first rugby league clubs included St Kilda, Melbourne, Kiwis, University, Navy and Air Force.
+After Sunderland returned to Queensland, in early 1926 the VRL body voted to switch codes and became the Victorian Rugby Union.
+Each of the clubs became rugby union clubs, including present day Melbourne Unicorns, Melbourne University RFC and Kiwi Hawthorn RUFC.